The tricritical Ising CFT and conformal bootstrap: Review of results from perturbative renormalisation

 where the bar denotes the absorption of factors of $32\pi^2$.
 In these expressions, $\zeta_k$ denote the usual Riemann zeta values, and $\beta_k$ denote the Dirichlet beta function $\sum_{n=0}^{\infty}(-1)^n/(2n+1)^k$.

 Computing the field renormalisation constants and beta functions, and evaluating at the critical coupling $\bar\lambda_*$, gives

-Expressions for general $n$ are given in \cite{Hager:2002uq}.\footnote{In studying \cite{Hager:2002uq}, we found two typos, which can be corrected by resolving internal inconsistency: 1) in $\gamma_u$, line four, $-3805$ should read $-3508$, 2) in $\varphi(\bar w_R^*)$, second line should have the term $\pi^2(n^3+8n^2-496n-2888)$ (two extra minus signs compared to the paper). }
+Expressions for general $n$ are given in \cite{Hager:2002uq}.\footnote{In studying \cite{Hager:2002uq}, we found two typos, which can be corrected by resolving internal inconsistency: 1) in $\gamma_u$, line four, $-3805$ should read $-3508$, 2) in $\varphi(\bar w_R^*)$, second line should have the term $\pi^2(n^3+8n^2-496n-2888)$ (two extra minus signs compared to the paper). \textbf{Note added.} \textsl{Correct expressions are given in \cite{Jack:2026npe}.} }